 Brec Bassinger of ‘Stargirl’ Talks CGMs, Superheroes, and Acting

-Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the Type 1 community.
-In the newest episode, Stacey talks to Brec Bassinger — the star of the CW’s newest show, ‘Star Girl.’
+Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the type 1 community.
+In the newest episode, Stacey talks to Brec Bassinger—the star of the CW’s newest show, ‘Star Girl.’

-Do you wear a CGM?
+Do you wear a continuous glucose monitor (CGM)?

 Brec: Yeah, I started living by myself.
 And it was either a CGM or one of the diabetes service dogs.
 And I had the CGM for the very first time I was like, “Okay, I can’t imagine a life without this just for safety reasons.”
 And my mom wanted me to have something where she could feel more secure.

-Stacey: Do you share your bloodsugars with your mom?
+Stacey: Do you share your blood sugars with your mom?

-Brec: I share with my mom, my dad, my boyfriend, and my fellow diabetic on ‘Stargirl,’ named Cameron Gellman, we have each other’s Follow apps.
+Brec: I share with my mom, my dad, my boyfriend and my fellow diabetic on ‘Stargirl,’ named Cameron Gellman, we have each other’s Follow apps.
 And that’s really fun.